Aetna Insurance Coverage for Drug and Alcohol Rehab

 HMO (Health Maintenance Organization)

-- Usually, a referral coming from a primary care doctor is required to see a specialist or enter a treatment program.
+They typically only cover treatment at providers within the Aetna provider network and require a referral from your primary doctor before you see a specialist or enter a treatment program.

 PPO (Preferred Provider Organization)